 Think about all of the skills that you want to learn.
 Maybe you want to learn how to build your own house.
 At the moment, you have minimal experience building.
 You can read a blueprint and use basic hand tools, but wouldn’t even know where to begin building a house.

 The Zone of Proximal Development is an idea that refers to the gap between what a learner can learn and what a teacher can teach.
-Refer to the image for a better description.
+This theory was created by Russian psychologist Lev Vygotsky.
+It maps out how mentors and tools fit into an individual's plan for learning new skills.

 Think of knowledge and skills as things that can be placed on a spectrum.
 You know and have mastered many things.
 For example, no one needs to help you read a blueprint or use basic hand tools.
 There are also skills and knowledge that you cannot complete independently.
 Going back to my example, you may not know how to build a home or delegate these tasks to a team.